-For its efforts to advance diversity in the legal community, Tulane Law School will receive the Louisiana State Bar Association’s 2021 Guardian of Diversity Award.
+For its efforts to advance diversity in the legal community, Tulane Law School this summer received the Louisiana State Bar Association’s 2021 Guardian of Diversity Award.

 The award is given annually to an organization that has made exemplary contributions to the cause of diversity, equity and inclusion in the legal profession.

-Tulane will receive the award in June at the LSBA annual meeting in Sandestin, Florida.
+Tulane received the award in June at the LSBA annual meeting in Sandestin, Florida.

 “The intense challenges of the past year, relating both to the disparate effects of the pandemic and the long-overdue reckoning for racial injustice, have spotlighted the glaring need for greater diversity in leadership and the legal profession,” said Dean David Meyer.
 “While we have much more work ahead of us, we are proud of this recognition of our recent progress.”